 This chapter describes all things hardware

 In short use Snakeoil OS at your own risk.
-While we can provide all the help possible, we are not liable for any damages to your property.
+While we can provide all the help possible, we are not liable for anything.
+If you disagree with these terms, do not use Snakeoil OS.

 You need the following minimum requirements to boot the official Snakeoil ISO.
 Snakeoil OS is a minimal operating system and the official install ISO only supports a small subset of computer hardware.
 This minimum hardware requirements list easily satisfy 90+% of the world's computers out there.